How does it work?

 Does collaborative care pay?

-Why integrate mental health care instead of just referring to specialty?
+Why integrate mental health care instead of just referring to a specialist?

-Referring to Specialty is a viable option, especially when dealing with severe persistent mental Illness.
-However, Mental Health integration into your primary care settings can expedite the improvement you and your patients are looking for, along a wide range of mental health conditions.
+Referring to a specialist is a viable option, especially when dealing with severe persistent mental illness.
+However, mental health integration into your primary care settings can expedite the improvement you and your patients are looking for, along a wide range of mental health conditions.
 A 2018 study by the University of Washington shows an improvement or remission in condition up to 6 weeks sooner with front loaded care management than without (http://aims.uw.edu/cmt/apa/patientengagement/story_html5.html?ProductID=6287)

 What is a psychiatric assistant?

-A Psychiatric Assistant is a specially trained medical assistant that can act as a Care Manager within your practice.
-1 or 2 Certified Psychiatric Assistants acting as care mangers in a few primary or specialty care clinics can really expand the reach of your established Psychiatric/Psychological work force.
-Germane & Wise has spent years writing curriculum that trains these candidates up to tackle complex mental health issues under the supervision of a Mental/Behavioral health practitioner.
-We emphasis motivational interviewing, suicide intervention and impart the basic knowledge they need to identify potential issues with treatment (non-adherence, possible drug side effects, etc.) The Psychiatric Assistant can help your patients find outpatient therapy options in their area, check insurance, and most importantly, thrive within their new treatment plan.
+A psychiatric assistant is a specially trained medical assistant that can act as a care manager within your practice.
+One or two certified psychiatric assistants acting as care mangers in a few primary or specialty care clinics can really expand the reach of your established psychiatric/psychological work force.
+Germane & Wise has spent years writing curriculum that trains these care providers up to tackle complex mental health issues under the supervision of a mental/behavioral health practitioner.
+We emphasize motivational interviewing, suicide intervention and impart the basic knowledge they need to identify potential issues with treatment (non-adherence, possible drug side effects, etc.) The psychiatric assistant can help your patients find outpatient therapy options in their area, check insurance, and most importantly, thrive within their new treatment plan.

 Is our practice too small for you to work with?